Soi Dog's Intake & Treatment Policies

 Soi Dog operates a shelter and animal hospital in Phuket.
 Soi Dog shelters and rehomes dogs that have been subject to cruelty or abuse or through age and/or illness are unable to survive on their own.
 In addition, as space allows Soi Dog gives shelter to abandoned puppies and kittens that are unable to fend for themselves.
 Soi Dog Foundation also treats stray dogs and cats for injury and disease and the pets of people who cannot afford veterinary treatment.

 Emergency cases such as traffic accidents and serious wounds take priority and will always be picked up as soon as possible.
 However, Soi Dog does not have a 24 hour emergency service.
 Stray animals requiring urgent treatment out of hours should be taken to the nearest available vet.
 If Soi Dog is advised, we will collect them the next day and pay costs.

 The Soi Dog Foundation has neither the space nor the funds to keep any of the following type of animals.

 1. Dogs and cats no longer wanted by their owners.
 The foundation is not a disposal point for unwanted pets.
 It will give every assistance to relocate animals overseas if the owner wishes to relocate them.
 This is entirely at the owner’s expense.
 Owners no longer wanting pets should try to rehome them.

 2. Dogs and cats perceived to be a nuisance to humans.
-Soi Dog will sterilize animals living in your area, and in the case of aggressive dogs cut canine teeth.
+Soi Dog will sterilize animals living in your area.
 Sterilized animals will protect their territory from other dogs or cats.
 Removing them simply opens up the area for other non sterilized animals to move in and a far worse situation will occur as a result.